fuku5/fuku5.github.io/docs/index.md

 ## Activities
+- 2025 Nov. **Local co-chair** at the 13th International Conference on Human-Agent Interaction (HAI 2025).
+- 2025 Nov. **Workshop co-organizer** (HAI Horizons: Showcasing Early-Career Research from Non-Native English Speakers) at the 13th International Conference on Human-Agent Interaction (HAI 2025).
 - 2025 Aug. **Special session co-organizer** ([Bridging Trust and Context: Dynamic Interactions in HAI](https://www.ro-man2025.org/contributing/specialsessionpaper)) at the 34th IEEE International Conference on Robot and Human Interactive Communication (RO-MAN 2025).
 - 2025 May **Award Co-Chair** at the 39th Annual Conference of the Japanese Society for Artificial Intelligence.
 - 2025 May **Organized session co-organizer** ([Human-AI Interaction with Trust and "NATTOKU"](https://www.ai-gakkai.or.jp/jsai2025/os/#OS-14)) at the 39th Annual Conference of the Japanese Society for Artificial Intelligence (JSAI 2025).